Bizboard/arva-js/README.md

 # Arva
 [![Join the chat at https://gitter.im/Bizboard/arva-js](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Bizboard/arva-js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Dependency Status](https://david-dm.org/Bizboard/arva-js.svg)](https://david-dm.org/Bizboard/arva-mvc) [![devDependency Status](https://david-dm.org/Bizboard/arva-js/dev-status.svg)](https://david-dm.org/Bizboard/arva-js#info=devDependencies) <span class="esdoc-coverage"></span>

-Using the latest ES6 standards we created an MV* for Mobile/Web/SmartTV Applications that provides a remarkable development experience.
+Use Arva with the latest ES2016 standards to create MV* apps for Mobile/Web/SmartTV that provide a remarkable development and user experience.
 You'll be able to code faster, write more robust and manageable code and you'll be able to easily build views that scale on a large number of device resolutions.

-What it offers:
+What Arva offers:

 * **Context** *Use dependency injection to configure your applications resources like Datasources*
 * **App** *Decorate your application with global components and controllers*